honeycombio/refinery/tools/convert/config.md

 Example: `ClusterName:MyCluster,environment:production`

 ---
-## IDFieldNames: ID Field Names
+## IDFields: ID Fields

 Controls the field names to use for the event ID fields.
 These fields are used to identify events that are part of the same trace.

-### Trace
+### TraceNames

-Trace is the list of field names to use for the trace ID.
+TraceNames is the list of field names to use for the trace ID.

 The list of field names to use for the trace ID.
 The first field in the list that is present in an incoming span will be used as the trace